pagekit/pagekit/README.md

 php path/to/composer.phar install
 ```

-To updated Pagekit you need to pull the Pagekit git repro and run the composer `update` command
+To update Pagekit, you need to pull the Pagekit git repro and run the composer `update` command

 ```
 git pull